1. Q. What are the differences between a dental hygienist, a dental assistant and a dental laboratory technician?

 13. Q. May I take the program at night?

-A. No. The dental hygiene courses are offered in the daytime only.
+A. No. The dental hygiene courses are offered primarily in the daytime.
 The basic education courses are generally offered at night, as well as in the daytime.

 14. Q. When does each entering class begin?

-A. Students admitted to the dental hygiene program begin course work in the fall semester.
+A. Students admitted to the dental hygiene program begin course work the summer following acceptance into the program.

 15. Q. Will I be exposed to risks or hazards?

 A. Yes.
-Like other allied health professionals, you may be exposed to infectious patients and substances.
+Like other allied health professionals, you may be exposed to infectious patients, bloodborne pathogens and other substances.
 Proper procedures for radiation safety, sterilization, infection and disease control, and personal protection are taught and incorporated in the program.

 16. Q. I must work while going to school.
 How should I arrange my schedule to accomplish both?

 A. Working while in this program is strongly discouraged.
 The less you have to work, the better your chances for successful completion of the program.
-The program is scheduled as a full-time college academic program.
+The program is scheduled as a full-time college academic program with a rigorous curriculum.